 FERC issued a Notice of Availability (NOA) for the DEIS on September 27, 2016, that listed the dates, times, and locations of seven public sessions to take verbal comments on the DEIS, and established a 90-day public comment period on the DEIS, ending December 22, 2016 (81 FR, 66268).
 The sessions were held during November 2016 in Chatham, Rocky Mount, and Roanoke, Virginia; Peterstown, Summersville, and Weston, West Virginia; and Coal Center, Pennsylvania.
 In total, 261 people presented verbal comments at the sessions.
 FERC sent the DEIS to about 4,400 parties on their environmental mailing list.
 During the formal public comment period, FERC received 1,237 written individual letters or electronic filings commenting on the DEIS or about the project, not including repeats and petitions.
-Comments received during the formal comments after December 22, 2016, up until the staff completed writing the FEIS.
+Comments received during the formal comment period are reprinted in Appendix AA of the FEIS.
+FERC continued to accept public comments after December 22, 2016, up until the staff completed writing the FEIS.
 Comments received after the close of the public comment period are not included in Appendix AA, but to the extent possible, FERC addressed these comments in the narrative text of the FEIS.